 I think that not enough has been done to tell what some call the greatest story never told.

-And uh we should acknowledge what got us there and continue those same policies on into the future.
+And we should acknowledge what got us there and continue those same policies on into the future.

 Fred Thompson on the economy.

-Uh forget his line.
+Forget his line.

-It was uh it was it was a somewhat funny line.
+It was a somewhat funny line.

-They could not, at 10 bucks a barrel afford to stay in operation.
+They could not, at 10 bucks a barrel, afford to stay in operation.

 They capped them forever.

-Uh and now look at the price of oil.
+And now look at the price of oil.

-Well, well, consumers were just doing great.
+Well, consumers were just doing great.

-Everything the economy was just humming right along, but the domestic oil market took a hit at those prices.
+The economy was just humming right along, but the domestic oil market took a hit at those prices.

-That is uh that is what he meant.
+That is what he meant.

-And Giuliani said, What pardon me?
+And Giuliani says, what, pardon me?

-She said, Is London going to replace New York as the financial capital of the world?
+She said, is London going to replace New York as the financial capital of the world?

-And uh Rudy said, No, how no way?
+And Rudy said, no, how, no way.

-It's not gonna happen.
+It's not going to happen.

-It's not gonna happen.
+It's not going to happen.

 And there was applause in the room.

-No, we're seeing increased amounts of businesses go to London.
+We're seeing increased amounts of businesses go to London.

-London gonna replace New York?
+London going to replace New York?

 Give me a break.